 This is an advanced course in programming application and computer science intended for students who have completed AP Computer Science A and would like to explore the subject in greater detail.

 This course follows the syllabus for the AP exam in Calculus AB.
-As such, it is a rigorous, demanding course requiring a strong foundation in algebra, geometry, trigonometry, and analytic geometry.
+It is a rigorous, demanding course requiring a strong foundation in algebra, geometry, trigonometry, and analytic geometry.

 The AP Computer Science Principles course is designed to be equivalent to an introductory college computing course.

-AP Drawing is a course designed for the serious art student who is interested in an intensive investigation of art concepts, media, and techniques after taking an introductory level art course, Drawing and Painting and Honors Portfolio.
+AP Drawing is a full year course designed for the serious art student who is interested in an intensive investigation of art concepts, media, and techniques after taking Studio Art, Drawing and Painting, and Portfolio Development Honors.

 A rigorous advanced-level humanities class, AP English Literature and Composition prepares students specifically for college-level English work.

-This course surveys European political, social, economic, and cultural history from the Renaissance to the present.
+This course surveys European political, social, economic, and cultural history from the Renaissance to the present and provides in-depth coverage of significant developments.

-Students further develop oral proficiency through oral reports that focus on cultural and historical topics.
+Students work to master oral proficiency through oral reports that focus on cultural and historical topics.

-AP Latin concentrates on the translation, analysis, and interpretation of Vergil’s epic poem, the Aeneid, and Caesar’s commentaries, De Bello Gallico.
+AP Latin concentrates on the translation, analysis, and interpretation of Latin literature, both poetry and prose.
+Authors include Pliny, Vergil, Catullus, and Ovid.

 This course provides students with the skills and knowledge necessary to understand and analyze critical topics in microeconomics.

-The AP Statistics course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+This rigorous course follows the syllabus for the AP Statistics exam.
+It introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.

 This course provides students with an analytical perspective on government and politics in the United States.

-This is an intensive yearlong course that prepares students to read historical texts critically...
+This is an intensive year-long course that prepares students to read historical texts critically, develop vital skills in the analysis of primary documents, and write effective essays incorporating historical background and primary document analysis.

-In World History, students investigate significant events, individuals, developments, and processes from 1200 to the present.
+In AP World History, students investigate significant events, individuals, developments, and processes from 1200 to the present.

-Topics covered in this fast-paced course include ecology, biochemistry, cell biology, molecular biology, Mendelian and non-Mendelian genetics, bioethics, evolution, diversity of life, and animal and human anatomy, and physiology.
+Topics covered in this fast-paced course include ecology, biochemistry, cell biology, molecular biology, Mendelian and non-Mendelian genetics, bioethics, evolution, and diversity of life.

-This marks the culmination of weeks of cross-curricular research, place-based learning, and exploration focused on a specific campus ecological system, such as pond, stream, wetland, forest, or farm.
+The Lower School Biome Museum marks the culmination of weeks of cross-curricular research, place-based learning, and exploration focused on a campus or New Jersey based ecological system, such as pond, stream, wetland, forest, farm, or ocean.

 Advanced ceramics will allow the further development and exploration into technical skill, personal style, and aesthetic choice within the medium of clay.

-Ceramics one focuses on the development of skills within sculptural and functional pottery creations to allow students to familiarize themselves with the medium of clay.
+Ceramics I is a fall semester course.
+Ceramics I focuses on the development of skills within sculptural and functional pottery creations to allow students to familiarize themselves with the medium of clay.

-Ceramics two focuses on the unification of sculptural and functional pottery creations to allow students to pursue projects unique to his/her/their interests and art style.
+Ceramics II is a spring semester course that focuses on the unification of sculptural and functional pottery creations to allow students to pursue projects unique to their interests and art style.

 This course emphasizes the periodic table of elements, the formation of compounds, and reactions that occur to produce new substances.

-Students who have completed the Concert Choir course and pass a proficiency evaluation are eligible to take Advanced Choir.
+Students who have completed the Concert Choir course and have shown significant growth are eligible to take Honors Choir.

-Computer Science Principles is a semester-long course which builds a solid understanding of computer science.
+Computer Science Principles is a semester-long course which builds a solid foundation in computing.

 In this year-long offering, students research and debate social issues that shape the world in which they live.